kstenerud/concise-encoding/cte-specification.md

 >
 ```

-If the attributes section is too long, indent the overflow.
+If the attributes section is too long, the overflow should be indented.
 ```
 <img src=|u http://somereallylongdomainname.likereallylong.com/images/2.jpg|
     width=50 height=50 border-left=10 units=px>